vivekkw/election_20/README.md

-# election_20
+# Who exactly elected Biden?
-A quick post-election analysis
+A quick post-election analysis on each party's gains in swing states.